ishaanjav/InfoSystemV1-Caretaker_Device/README.md

     * Worker Sign-ins
     * Logouts
     * Failed Logins
+- Querying for events by event type or account info.
 - Tracking the patient in case they get lost.
 - Analyzing the patient's emotions.
 - Viewing a record of the patient's emotions along with their picture, in a `ListView` or graph.